Shouree/storm-http-framework/doc/02-Language_Reference/01-Storm/04-Exceptions.md

 Exceptions do not record a stack trace by default since this is a fairly expensive operation.
 The `core.Exception` class contains a `saveTrace` function that records a stack trace into the exception that will be printed by the default `toS` implementation.
-Many of the built-in exceptions in Storm represent events that are fatal, and are thereby not expected to be caught and recovered from and therefore collect stack-traces by default to aid debugging (in these cases the performance impact is less important compared to debuggability).
+Many of the built-in exceptions in Storm represent events that are fatal.
+They are therefore expected to occur rarely, and therefore they collect the stack trace by default.
 Therefore, classes inheriting from these classes do not need to call `saveTrace` again.

+The class `core.Exception` separates its string representation from the message in the exception.
+Calling `toS` on an exception will include the message and the stack trace if it was captured.
+It is also possible to call `message` to only retrieve the message.
+As with `toS`, subclasses are expected to override the `message(StrBuf)` function to generate the message.

 Storm defines the following generic exception classes:
 - `RuntimeError`: Generic runtime errors originating from the runtime system